mpv-player/mpv/DOCS/man/options.rst

         if available, allowing for video/audio selection in runtime (default: no).
 It's disabled ("no") by default for performance reasons.

+    ``ytdl_path=youtube-dl``
+        Configure path to youtube-dl executable or a compatible fork's.
+        The default "youtube-dl" looks for the executable in PATH.
+In a Windows environment the suffix extension ".exe" is always appended.

     .. admonition:: Why do the option names mix ``_`` and ``-``?

         I have no idea.